ssciwr/sustainable_development_course/unit3/README.md

 The slides for this session are found [here](./unit3_SSD_SSC.pdf).
 The demonstrations are listed [here](./DEMONSTRATIONS.md) and the necessary commands for the live lession are summarized [here](./STEPS.md).

-# 1. Video: Unit 3
+# 1. Unit 3, Part 1
-Please watch the [video](https://youtu.be/rzOvoTUYtAI) to learn about software design and programming paradigms.
+We will learn about software design and programming paradigms.

 # 2. Programming paradigms
 Take a small example as in the video, for example the [factorial of a given number](https://en.wikipedia.org/wiki/Factorial), and try to implement it using two different paradigms.
 Can you identify advantages and disadvantages of one or the other paradigm in your specific example?